Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: P implies chaos

-where {$\tau_m = 1.250$} is the location of the local minimum of the multivalued function, whose immediate surroundings are mapped to the vicinity of {$\tau_c=1.212$}.
-This change of variable corresponds effectively to the unfolding of the map, shown in Fig.~\ref{fig:P3}c, which now admits standard cob-webbing to monitor the dynamics.
+where $\tau_m \approx 1.250$ is the location of the local minimum of the multivalued function, whose immediate surroundings are mapped to the vicinity of $\tau_c \approx 1.212$.
+This change of variable corresponds effectively to the unfolding of the map, shown in figure~\ref{fig:P3ChaoticAttractor}b, which now admits standard cob-webbing to monitor the dynamics.
+By interpolating the DNS data points and P$_3$ using splines, it is possible to construct a continuous function $S:I \rightarrow I$, where $I\approx[1.185,1.271]$.
+The spline dynamical system $\tilde{\tau}(j+1)=S(\tilde{\tau}(j))$ is chaotic in the Li-Yorke sense, because it contains the P$_3$ points, which in this case appear at the vertex and endpoints of the continuous function $S$.

-By interpolating the DNS data points and P$_3$ using splines, it is possible to construct a continuous function $F:I \rightarrow I$, where $I=[1.185,1.271]$.
-The spline dynamical system $\tilde{\tau}(j+1)=F(\tilde{\tau}(j))$ is chaotic in the Li-Yorke sense, because {it contains} the P$_3$ points{, which in this case} appear at the vertex and endpoints of the continuous function $F$.
-Here, a natural question arises regarding the extent to which the spline map results are related to the DNS results.
-To this end, we compare the probability density functions (PDF) in Fig.~\ref{fig:Probability}.
-The invariant PDF computed by the spline dynamical system (black curve), with its Lyapunov exponent of about $0.47$, excellently matches the DNS results (green {curve}).
-The emergence of peaks in the PDF {around} the period-3 points is {commonly observed} in the intermittency route to chaos \citep{PoMa80,Ec81}.
+A natural question follows regarding the extent to which iteration of the spline map reproduces DNS results, an issue that needs assessing.
+To this end, we compare the probability density functions (PDF) in figure~\ref{fig:PDF}.

+The PDF corresponding to the spline dynamical system (black curve), with its Lyapunov exponent of about $0.47$, excellently matches DNS results (green {curve}).
+The emergence of peaks in the PDF around the period-3 points is a common feature of the intermittency route to chaos \citep{PoMa80,Ec81}.